mistrmochov/magiskWaydroid/README.md

 Changelog (V - 0.7): Added support for runit init system, but on voidlinux magisk doesn't work, because of some incompatibility with magisk busybox, I'm working on some solution!

+Changelog (V - 0.8): Added arm64 support, but I don't have any arm device, So I was not able to test It.
+So If you anyone will be using arm version, please let me know, If it works :)

 Small and quick script, that puts finished magisk files to waydroid directory.
 Fully working Magisk Delta!!
 Please kindly read everything here and follow insctructions, or It might not work properly!